NXT TakeOver: London

 NXT TakeOver: London was the eighth NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental territory, NXT.
-The event aired exclusively on the WWE Network and took place on December 16, 2015, at The SSE Arena in London, England.
-It was the first TakeOver held outside of the United States, which was also the finale of NXT's first tour of the United Kingdom, and the only NXT event held outside of North America.
+It was held exclusively for wrestlers from the promotion's developmental brand, NXT.
+The event aired exclusively on the WWE Network and took place on 16 December 2015, at The SSE Arena in London, England.
+It was the first TakeOver held outside of the United States, which was also the finale of NXT's first tour of the United Kingdom, and the only NXT TakeOver held outside of North America.

+Eight matches were contested at the event, including three taped for the 23 December episode of NXT.
+In the main event, Finn Bálor defeated Samoa Joe to retain the NXT Championship.

 Production

 Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-TakeOver: London was scheduled as the eighth NXT TakeOver event and the first to be held outside of the United States.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
+Announced on 27 August 2015, TakeOver: London was scheduled as the eighth NXT TakeOver event and the first to be held outside of the United States.
 It was held on 16 December 2015, at The SSE Arena and was named after the venue's city of London, England.
 It was the finale of NXT's first tour of the United Kingdom.
+Tickets went on sale on 28 August.